ecurry15/osTicket-post-install-config/README.md

 <img src="https://i.ibb.co/HVXCvNz/lab4-3.png" height="70%" width="70%" alt=""/>
 </p>
 <p>
 1. Use this link(http://localhost/osTicket/scp/login.php) to log into osTicket.
 Create a "Supreme Admin" role.
 Click "Admin Panel" -> "Agents" -> "Roles".
-Next, click "add new role" and name the role "Supreme Admin".
-Click the "permissions" tab and enable every permission, next add the role.
+Next, click "Add New Role" and name the role "Supreme Admin".
+Click the "Permissions" tab and enable every permission, next add the role.
 Next, add a new department.
-Next to the "Roles" tab, click the "Departments" tab and click "add new department".
+Next to the "Roles" tab, click the "Departments" tab and click "Add new Department".
 Name the department "System Administrators", leave the settings default, and click create.
 Next, create a new team and name it "Level II Support, add yourself as a member to the team.
-To create a new team, click the "Teams" tab, on the left of the "roles" tab.
+To create a new team, click the "Teams" tab, on the left side of the "roles" tab.
 </p>
 <br />